FUTURE BELONG TO DATA SCIENCE

 4. Exploratory Data Analysis (EDA)

-Exploratory Data Analysis is the stage where data scientists analyze the data to uncover patterns, trends, and relationships.
-This involves using statistical techniques and visualization tools to better understand the dataset.
-Key aspects include:
+Exploratory Data Analysis is the stage where data scientists analyze the data to uncover patterns, trends,

 • Visualizing data distributions and relationships.